 Insurance companies typically will not cover the cost of cord blood banking unless you have an immediate family member that is in need of a stem cell transplant at the time that your baby is born.

-Depending on the terms of your individual or group policy, cord blood banking may be a covered service though.
 Please contact your benefits administrator or insurance company for determination.

 Though the decision to bank your baby's cord blood can be made any time before the birth of your baby, planning ahead has many advantages.